 - 19.13 A Fully Automatic Timing and Photo Finish System must have been tested, and have a certificate of accuracy issued within 4 years of the competition, including the following: - 19.13.1 The System must record the finish through a camera positioned in the extension of the finish line, producing a composite image. - a.
-For competitions under paragraph 1.1 of the International Competition definition, this composite image must be composed of at least 1000 images per second. - b.
+For competitions under paragraphs 1. and 2. of the World Rankings Competition definition, this composite image must be composed of at least 1000 images per second. - b.
 For other competitions, this composite image must be composed of at least 100 images per second.